MitanshuBaranwal/MitanshuBaranwal/README.md

 💬 Ask me about **anything I am happy to help;**

-It all started with my curiosity to learn about Artificial Intelligence and the ability of AI to solve several Real Life Problems.
-I worked on several Machine Learning and Deep Learning projects involving Computer Vision and NLP.
+It all started with my curiosity to learn about Machines and Artificial Intelligence and the ability of machines to solve several Real Life Problems.
+I worked on several Bakend, Data Engineering and AI projects.
 I am on this journey to empower and solve as many complex real-world problems as possible with the knowledge of Machine Learning and Artificial Intelligence.

 <h3 align="left">Connect with me:</h3>
 <p align="left">